manpagez: man pages & more

 the same index as before.
 You can also use the CLUSTER or SET WITHOUT

-CLUSTER forms of ALTER TABLE (ALTER_TABLE(7)) to set the index to be
+CLUSTER forms of ALTER TABLE to set the index to be used for future

-CLUSTER without any parameter reclusters all the previously-clustered
+CLUSTER without a table_name reclusters all the previously-clustered

-tables in the current database that the calling user owns, or all such
+tables in the current database that the calling user has privileges

 When a table is being clustered, an ACCESS EXCLUSIVE lock is acquired